garageScript/myProxy/docs/index.md

 # Installation and Usage

+## Server setup
+We tested MyProxy on the AWS and Google Cloud platforms.
+If you use them, please follow the configurations and setup below to make sure MyProxy works well for you.

-## AWS Setup
+### AWS Setup
-Configure the VM's firewall per table below during security group setup on AWS EC2 instance.
+You will need to configure the VM's firewall per table below during security group setup on AWS EC2 instance.

 | Type | Protocol | Port Range |   Source  |
 |:---:|:--------:|:----------: | :------:  |